What Is Computer Science? Meaning, Jobs, and Degrees

 [Featured Image]: AI Engineer, working at a desktop with multiple screens, creating computer systems.

-Computer science careers can be found in various industries and organizations, including computer software companies, game development studios, financial services, and even the government.
-They also work in research and for social media companies and manufacturers, to name a few.
-In this article, you'll learn more about the field of computer science, how it's used in industries across the world, and the jobs you might qualify for with a background in computer science.
-Read on to learn more.
+Computer science is the study of computer hardware and software.
+It includes a wide range of interrelated subfields, from machine learning (ML) and artificial intelligence (AI) to cybersecurity and software development.
+Computer science careers can be found across various industries, including software publishing companies, game development studios, financial services, and even the government.
+As a computer science professional, you may also work in research or manufacturing.
+In the following article, you'll learn more about the field of computer science, how it's used in industries across the world, and the jobs you might qualify for with a background in computer science.
+If you're ready to get started, consider enrolling in the free online course from Princeton University, Programming with a Purpose.

-The computer science industry applications
+Examples of computer science industry applications

 There are countless ways that computer science is used in the professional world today.
-One of the most significant advances in computer science, for example, is artificial intelligence (AI), which leverages computing power to enable machines to perform complex tasks that traditionally only humans could perform.
-Already, AI is being used in a wide range of different industries, including automotive, retail, and health care.
+For example, one of the most significant advances in computer science is artificial intelligence (AI), which leverages algorithms and computing systems to enable machines to perform complex tasks that traditionally only humans could perform.
+AI is being used in more industries than ever before, including marketing, automotive, retail, entertainment, and health care.

 • The manufacturing industry develops and manufactures 3D printers for the medical community, dentistry, and architecture.
 Companies such as Nike and Ford Motor Company are among the top users of 3D technology.